phantomsound/TooFunnyProductions/README.md

 If you prefer to discard all local edits and force your workspace to match `origin/main`, replace the last command with `git reset --hard origin/main`.
 Run `npm run doctor` afterwards; if it reports package-lock files as untracked, you can remove them with `git clean -fd` before continuing.

+> **Do I need to run this every day?** No — only pull/reset when something new lands on GitHub or if `npm run doctor` shows your scripts are out of sync.
+On a normal day-to-day workflow you can simply reopen the repo, ensure `backend/.env` still has valid credentials, and run `npm run dev` without touching Git.

 To build and serve everything from Express in one process:
 ```bash
 npm run build      # builds frontend/dist